-Does your tribal code include laws that address child custody in the context of domestic violence cases?

-If the laws exist, discuss whether the laws are adequate to ensure the tribe's purposes are met.
-If the laws are already working well, you may not need to work on this section.
+Does your tribal code include laws that address child custody in the context domestic violence cases?
+Yes No st, discuss whether the laws are adequate to ensure the tribe's net.
+If the laws are already working well, you may not need to work.